Managing assets within companies often proves to be problematic.

-With the rental of IT equipment, the company can sometimes relieve itself of the management of its infrastructures, which requires time and technical skills.
+By renting their IT equipment, the company can sometimes relieve itself of the management of its infrastructures, which requires time and technical skills.

 The disadvantages of computer rental

-First disadvantage: duration and clause of the contractA computer equipment rental contract commits the company to a long-term vision.
-The average terms of these contracts range from 3 to 5 years and depending on the clauses, it is sometimes impossible to change in the process.
-The solution is to study in advance all the factors encompassing the proposed offer such as:
+A computer equipment rental contract commits the company to a long-term vision.
+With an average contract term of between three to five years, depending on the clauses, it can prove difficult to change the options mid contract.
+The solution is to research in advance all the factors incorporated in the proposed offer, such as:

-- The duration of the contract
+- The duration of the contract.

-- The clauses
+- The clauses.

-- The company’s performance needs
+- The company’s performance needs.

-- The quality of the offer and service of the rental
+- The quality of the offer and service of the rental.